A bit of history

 What has been done

-Building on this background, the RECHARGE project applies a whole-catchment approach to study the “water battery,” recognizing rivers as complex socio-ecological systems where biophysical processes and human activities are deeply interconnected.
-To do so, we analyse the added value that the implemented nature-based solutions (NbS) provide for the functioning and structure of the ecosystem, providing insights into the effects of restoration on river dynamics.
+Building on this background, the RECHARGE project applies a whole-catchment approach to study the “water battery”, recognizing rivers as complex socio-ecological systems in which biophysical processes and human activities are closely interconnected.
+In this context, the project analyses the added value that implemented nature-based solutions (NbS) provide to ecosystem structure and functioning, offering insight into the effects of restoration on river dynamics.

 Figure 7.
 Irrigation system map and the four studied locations.